Birthright00/MedSync_CGH-Project/README.md

-## Introduction
+# Introduction

 ---

 Welcome to the installation and set up guide for _CGH's Data Management Web Application._

-The instructions for the installation may get rather complicated but feel free to read through the setup guide and/or reach out to the repo's owner for help.
+The instructions for the installation may get rather complicated but please read through the setup guide and/or reach out to the repo's owner for help.

-First of all
+First of all :

-- **_NO_**, your work laptops issued by CGH will **_NOT_** be able to run this and
+- **_NO_**, the intranet laptops issued by CGH will **_NOT_** be able to run this and
 - **_NO_** your phones will not be able to run this (for now).

-If you do not have a personal laptop, go and borrow someone else's, or wait till CGH decides to deploy this into the intranet or internet .
+If you do not have a laptop **_WITH INTERNET ACCESS_**, this is the end of the installation guide for you, thank you for reading.

-_Fun fact : What you are reading right now is called a "README" file_

-_Programmers/ Developers typically use, as a way of good practice, following the industry standard to document everything important and information about the project for the users and/or client._

-_If you find this file in the folders, it may look really confusing and different but do not worry about it because it is written in markdown format._

-## Table of Contents
+# Table of Contents

 ---